Levinin/apptainer-defs/README.md

 Very similar to ROS2.
 This version is made for use with Jupyter Lab as above.
 Instead of a `/colcon_ws` directory there is a `/python_scripts` directory for development.

-Note that Apptainer mounts your home directory so, if scripts are in a subdirectory, it is possible to edit them directly from the container without having to import them first.